The Beyonder's Prophecy

 Caution: This Erotica Sex Story contains strong sexual content, including Ma/Fa Consensual Romantic Heterosexual Fiction Sports Workplace Cheating Sharing Harem Polygamy/Polyamory Interracial Black Male White Female Hispanic Female Facial Massage Masturbation Oral Sex Pregnancy Big Breasts Public Sex Size

 Later that week, on Wednesday evening, Heidi sat on her bed, her lamp casting a soft glow across her room.
 Her phone was in her hand, the screen already pulled up to Jalen’s Instagram page.
-She stared at it for the tenth time, thumb hovering over the “Message” button.
+She stared at it for the tenth time, thumb hovering over the Message button.

 “Don’t do it,” she thought to herself.

 “Just ask something simple.
 Casual.
 You’re not flirting.
 You’re being polite.
 Friendly.
 Curious,” she thought.
+She typed out a message.

-She typed: “Hey!
+Heidi: “Hey!
 Hope this isn’t weird ...
 I was just thinking about that guest house project and was wondering how long something like that usually takes?”

 She stared at it.
 Read it again.
 It sounded neutral.
 Innocent.
 Informational.
 Totally normal.
-She hit send.
-Immediately regretted it.
-Then put her phone down like it was radioactive and flopped back against her pillows.
+She hit “Send” and immediately regretted it.

 “God.
 What am I doing?”

-Jalen Moss replied to your message.
-He wrote: “Hey.
+Jalen: “Hey.
 Not weird.
 Timeline depends on how many surprises we run into, but best case?
 Around 10-12 weeks.
 Why?
 Thinking about moving in?”

-Her heart skipped a beat.
-She bit her lip and typed slowly, deliberately: “Haha nooo, just curious.
+Heidi: “Haha nooo, just curious.
 It’s definitely looking more like a guest house than a shed now.
 You guys are fast.”

-Another buzz: “We don’t play around.
+Jalen: “We don’t play around.
 Gotta impress your dad, right?”

 She smirked.
 Then hesitated.
 Then typed: “My dad isn’t the one who needs impressing.”

-Delete.
-Re-type.
-“Lol well you’ve definitely impressed me so far.”
+Heidi: “Lol well you’ve definitely impressed me so far.”

 That’s better.
 Still flirty, but vague enough to deny later if she had to.
-She hit send.
-And now she was in it.
+She hit Send, and now she was in it.

-A minute later, Jalen responded: “You trying to get me in trouble, Heidi?”
+Jalen: “You trying to get me in trouble, Heidi?”

 Heidi stared at the message and felt her stomach do an involuntary flip.
 God, why did that sound so good coming from him?
-She smirked and tapped out her reply: “Only if you deserve it ... and maybe a little.”
+She smiled and tapped out her reply.

 Jalen: “I definitely don’t deserve it ... but I’m starting to think you’re trouble.”